uptycslabs/terraform-azurerm-ad-config/README.md

 ### 2a.
 Create a directory

 ```
-mkdir <Name of the directory>
+mkdir "Name of the directory"
 ```

 ### 2b.
 Change directory

 ```
-cd <Name of the directory created in step 2a>
+cd "Name of the directory created in step 2a"
 ```

 ### 2c.
 Create a file with name `main.tf` and paste below code